carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 ### Downloading Data from your Virtual Machine with PSCP

 1. Follow the instructions in the Upload section to download (if needed) and access the *PSCP* program (steps 1-3)
-2. Download the text file to your current working directory (represented by a .) using the following command **(make sure you substitute 'your-pc-username' for your actual pc username and 'ec2-54-88-126-85.compute-1.amazonaws.com' with your AMI instance address)**
+2. Download the text file using the following command **(make sure you use substitute 'your-pc-username' for your actual pc username and 'ec2-54-88-126-85.compute-1.amazonaws.com' with your AMI instance address)**

 ~~~
-C:\User\your-pc-username\Downloads> pscp.exe dcuser@ec2-54-88-126-85.compute-1.amazonaws.com:/home/dcuser/shell_data/untrimmed_fastq/scripted_bad_reads.txt .
+C:\User\your-pc-username\Downloads> pscp.exe dcuser@ec2-54-88-126-85.compute-1.amazonaws.com:/home/dcuser/dc_workshop/data/scripted_bad_reads.txt.

 C:\User\your-pc-username\Downloads
 ~~~